Comparative religion: East Asian religions

-A Taoic religion is a religious philosophy that centers on the East Asian concept of Tao, meaning "The Way".
-This forms a large group of eastern religions, including Taoism, Confucianism, Jeung San Do, Shintoism, I-Kuan Tao, Chondogyo, and Chen Tao.
-In large parts of East Asia, Buddhism has taken on some taoic features.
+A East Asian religion refers to a distinct group of religions that developed within a pluralistic society where Confucianism which emphasizes ritual propriety li and ancestor worship, coexisted with Mahayana Buddhism, which centers on Dharma.

-Tao can be roughly defined as the flow of the universe or the force behind the natural order.
-It is believed to influence the balance and order of the cosmos and is closely associated with nature, as it is thought that nature exemplifies the Tao.
+Unlike the Indian Buddhist cultural sphere where Dharma held a dominant influence, East Asia possessed its own traditional philosophy in Confucianism.
+At times, the Confucian practice of ancestor worship led to the state sponsorship of the indigenous polytheistic religions of various East Asian peoples, as seen with Taoism during the Tang and Ming dynasties, and Shinto in Japan.
+Through this sponsorship, Taoism and Shintoism grew organically into indigenous polytheistic religions.

-The flow of qi, as the essential energy of action and existence, is often compared to the universal order represented by the Tao.
-Following the Tao is also associated with a "proper" attitude, morality and lifestyle.
-This concept is intimately tied to the complex idea of De, or literally "virtue" or "power".
-De is the active expression of Tao.
+Occasionally, East Asian religions are referred to as "Taoic religions."
+This is because adherents of Taoism historically asserted their dominance by continually framing the "Three Teachings", including the Buddhist marga (the path) and the Confucian path as three distinct ways.
+However, Taoism actually wielded the least influence among the Three Teachings and functioned primarily as a folk belief system that never once achieved the status of a ruling state religion.
+Therefore, classifying them as "Taoic religions" is inappropriate.

 Taoism and Chan Buddhism for centuries had a mutual influence on each other in China, Japan, Korea, and Taiwan.
 These influences were inherited by Zen Buddhism when Chan Buddhism arrived in Japan and adapted as Zen Buddhism.

 Despite the geographical distance that would seemingly preclude any direct influence, some scholars have historically observed similarities between traditional Chinese religious beliefs and Christianity.
 This was noted by Jesuit missionaries who became known as figurists.
 Figurists promoted the idea that the ancient Chinese knew the truth of Christian revelation and that many of the figures described in Chinese texts are actually figures and concepts from Christianity.
 Noted parallels include shared flood myths, similarities between Fuxi and Enoch, as well as parallels between Christ and the sages.
 There is also a noted similarity between the Tao being "the Way" as well as Christ claiming to be "the Way".

 While scholarship rejects this view today, it was a notable view in the history of comparative religion.
 These beliefs were ultimately opposed and disavowed by the Catholic Church in the 18th century.

 The introduction of Nestorian Christianity to China under the Tang dynasty also led to increasing similarities between Chinese Buddhism and Nestorian Christianity.
 Christians began using Buddhist and Taoist concepts to explain their faith.
 During this time the Jingjiao documents were created, sometimes called sutras that demonstrated the blending of Christianity with Buddhism.
 Nestorian Christians and Buddhists formed a monastic tradition that furthered the similarities.
 This fusion was so pronounced that when Emperor Wuzong of the Tang dynasty began persecuting Buddhists in the 9th century, he claimed Christianity was merely a heresy of Buddhism rather than a distinct religion.
 This conflation contributed to the collapse of Nestorian Christianity in China during the Buddhist persecutions.